cedricg-mirror/cedricg-mirror.github.io/_tmp/2025-03-28-BruteRatel4.md

 <a id="unknown"></a>
 # unknown

-No direct interation with the infected Host
+No direct interaction with the infected Host
 Some internal operation with the malware's configuration, related to the HTTP access Token.
 I'll update later on after some more static analysis.